 We stated earlier that social protection can be an important lever for ecological sustainability.
 But we must acknowledge that part of the (past) progress that was made in the field of labour rights and social protection, has been at the expense of environmental sustainability.
 Nowadays, the relationship between economic development and the environment has shifted: continued environmental degradation is now likely to destroy jobs and livelihoods.
 Although a lot can be done to create new jobs, for instance in renewable energy, it seems imperative to structurally re-think the current production and consumption patterns of our societies.
-As a result, social protection systems will have to be reinforced and adapted to guarantee everybody's right to social protection, for both present and future generations.
+As a result, social protection, for both present and future generations.